 - DRC’s constitution was promulgated on 18 February 2006 following a popular referendum on 18-19 December 2005.
-Although the government has yet to establish all of the institutions provided for in the document, Congo retains an executive presidency and a bicameral parliament consisting of a 500-seat National Assembly and a 108-seat Senate
+Although the government has yet to establish all of the institutions provided for in the document, Congo retains an executive presidency and a bicameral parliament consisting of a 500-seat National Assembly and a 108-seat Senate.

-- Aside from the provincial assemblies, the Congolese government has yet to organise elections for governors and deputy governors, and a plethora of local government officials
+- Aside from the provincial assemblies, the Congolese government has yet to organise elections for governors and deputy governors, and a plethora of local government officials.

 The victor was Joseph Kabila, who succeeded his father Laurent-Désiré Kabila as president after his assassination in January 2001.
 In the first round of voting, Kabila led the list of 33 candidates with 45% of the vote.
 His closest contender was Jean-Pierre Bemba, one of four vice-presidents, on 20%.
-Although Bemba managed to more than double the number of ballots he received in the second round (from 3.39 to 6.82 million), this was not enough to unseat Kabila (who received 7.59 million in the first round and increased this to 9.44 million).
+Although Bemba managed to more than double the number of votes he received in the second round (from 3.39 to 6.82 million), this was not enough to unseat Kabila (who obtained 7.59 million in the first round and increased this to 9.44 million).

 Despite his popular mandate, Kabila’s government was slow to repair the damage done to the Congolese state.
 Delays to security sector reform left the east of the country exposed to the activities of multiple armed groups.
 Members of Bemba’s MLC resisted their integration into the Congolese army, resulting in violence in Kinshasa in March 2007.
 Bemba left the country in April 2007 and was arrested by the International Criminal Court (ICC) for atrocities committed in the Central African Republic during 2002-03.
 He has since been found culpable for crimes against humanity and war crimes committed by forces under his command, and sentenced to 18 years in prison, removing him from the political scene.

 The 2011 elections should have consolidated a fragile democratic process; instead they demonstrated that the regime’s primary concern was consolidating its power.
 In recent years, Kabila has attempted different strategies to extend his reign; first by seeking parliamentary approval to amend the constitution in September 2014, and when this ploy failed, to alter the electoral law in 2015.
 This has given way to glissement, or “slippage” of the electoral calendar, ostensibly on the grounds that the government is not ready to organise elections.
-This strategy has been underpinned by the acceleration of découpage and the systematic non-disbursement of funds to the CENI.
+This strategy has been underpinned by the acceleration of découpage and the systematic non-disbursement of funds to the Commission électorale nationale indépendante (CENI).
 According to its constitution, DRC was due to hold elections during 2016, with President Kabila ineligible to stand for a third term.
 When this failed to transpire, the term of office of the president and parliament expired on 19 December.
 Fortunately for Kabila, the Constitutional Court had declared that the sitting president would remain head of state until he was replaced by an elected successor.

-In September 2016, the regime instigated a national dialogue to establish the political foundations for the transition and an electoral road map.
+In September 2016, the regime instigated a national dialogue to establish the political foundations for a transition and an electoral road map.
 A first agreement was signed on 18 October 2016, and as a result, opposition politician Samy Badibanga was appointed prime minister and tasked with forming an inclusive government.
 This surprised many Congolese, who had expected Kabila to reward Vital Kamerhe, president of the Union pour la Nation Congolaise (UNC) for his participation in the process.
-By appointing Badibanga, an outspoken member of Tshisekedi’s UDPS, Kabila drove a wedge between the opposition.
+By appointing Badibanga, an outspoken member of Tshisekedi’s UDPS, Kabila drove a wedge between opposition groups.
 Another political rival, Moïse Katumbi, a former governor of Katanga who resigned in protest at Kabila’s attempts to remain in power, has been forced out of the country on spurious legal charges.